wwt/parking-garage-python/README.md

 ## Setup

 1. Use [Visual Studio Code](https://code.visualstudio.com/) or the IDE of your choice.
+1. Install [Python 3.9](https://www.python.org/downloads/release/python-390/).
+Version 3.9 is required for the project.
 1. Install [Pipenv](https://pipenv.pypa.io/en/latest/) in order to manage dependencies and virtual environment.

     Install Pipenv with pip: